bitcraze/crazyflie-firmware/docs/functional-areas/trajectory_formats.md

 consists mostly of linear segments and cubic Bézier curves, especially if the yaw does not change, or if the movement mostly occurs in the X-Y, X-Z or Y-Z plane.
-Note that cubic Bézier curves are enough to ensure C0, C1 and C2 continuity (inposition, velocity and acceleration) for the trajectories.
+Note that cubic Bézier curves are enough to ensure C0, C1 and C2 continuity (in position, velocity and acceleration) for the trajectories.

 Internally, whenever the high-level commander starts processing a trajectory segment that is encoded using the compressed representation, it converts the